+Wondering what the best computer for photographers is?
+I think I can help!
 I’m a photographer and I love building computers.
 Here is my free guide designed for other photographers looking for a new computer.
-Need further advice after reading this guide?
+Need further advice on the best computer for photographers after reading this guide?
 Reach out!
-Always happy to give advice.
+Always happy to give advice on computers for photography.

 Processor (aka CPU)

 This is the brain that makes your computer think.
 Intel CPUs are usually a bit more expensive than AMD, but are more recommended by Adobe.
 Photographers want a fast CPU, speed is measured in GHz.
 3.5GHz is a good speed for photographers.
 Intel i7 and i9 CPUs are the best.

 Memory (aka RAM)